omec-project/gnbsim/README.md

 - UI Support
 - 3gpp Release Upgrade
 - Extensive gnbsim documentation
-- Command line options to send logs or events to file in specific format for post processing.
+- Command line options to send logs and/or events to file in specific format for post processing.

 # Support and Contributions